 The One Bouquet per Day Series

 From May through October, I pick flowers on my walks through meadows and fields, along roadsides and in overgrown parking lots.
 I gather a bouquet, take a photo and post it to Instagram under the hashtag #onebouquetperday together with a detailed description in English, Swedish, German and Latin of the botanical species that I have picked.
-One hundred and eighty four bouquets a year, one each single day, without exception.
+That makes 184 bouquets a year, one each single day, without exception.
 Sometimes it is a sumptuous bouquet, sometimes a little nosegay, from time to time it is only two or three tiny flowers arranged in a thimble.

 The One Bouquet per Day Series has been featured in Flow Magazine, Top Magazin Thüringen, MDR Kultur, The Sunday Times, the Norwegian DI Weekend Magasin, Gardenista, Radio Eins, SPON, ze.tt, Feels like Erfurt, Allers Trädgård, SisterMag, among others.